swiftlang/swift/docs/OptimizationTips.rst

 --------------------------------

 In Swift, types can be divided into two different categories: value types (structs, enums, tuples) and reference types (classes).
-A key distinction is that value types cannot be included inside an NSArray.
-Thus when using value types, the optimizer can remove most of the overhead in Array that is necessary to handle the possibility of the array being backed an NSArray.

-Additionally, In contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
+In contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
 By using value types without reference types, one can avoid additional retain, release traffic inside Array.